indika/blog/_posts/2013-10-25-cooking-with-chef.md

 When a component falls into statis, I'll let it be, and it'll carry on doing what it does.
 Until it breaks, that is, and then development comes to a halt until it is fixed.

-With Chef, you can declare your server architecture, and cook it as many times as you like, because of idempotent operations.
-If you recook your server often, then you need to fall into statis.
+With Chef, you can declare your server architecture, and cook it as many times as you like.
+It operates idempotently.
+If you recook your server often, then you will not fall into statis.

 Learning to cook with Chef feels like learning a DSL.
-I despise learning DSLs because I'm learning a language which operates at a layer of abstraction above what you actually want to do.
+I despise learning DSLs because I'm learning a language which operates at a layer of abstraction above what I actually want to do.
 Nevertheless, I find cooking with Chef a necessity now and would not want to go back.

 If you are like me, and like to experiment, then often things can go fubar.
 It is comforting and encouraging to know that everything can be reconstructed in 15 minutes.